Line 5 Eglinton: Timeline

 On January 8, 2019, Bombardier delivered the first Flexity Freedom vehicle to the Eglinton Maintenance and Storage Facility, which, according to Metrolinx, was "substantially complete and ready to receive the vehicles" by this date.

 In January 2019, the first concrete pour for the surface section occurred at the location of the future O'Connor stop at Eglinton Square.
 Before being encased in concrete, conduit pipes were laid to support communications and power cables for the Crosstown's stations and stops.

 From July 1 to late August 2019, Leslie Street at Eglinton Avenue was closed for the installation of tracks and infrastructure at the intersection.
-During this time, the TTC 51 Leslie bus route turned back at Leslie and Eglinton at a temporary bus loop.
+During this time, the TTC 51 Leslie bus route turned back at Leslie Street and Eglinton Avenue at a temporary bus loop.
 The temporary closure allowed work to be completed in one section instead of two, thus eliminating joints in the road and track.
 This provided a higher quality result, reducing future maintenance.
 The closure also reduced the construction period at the intersection from six months to two.

 In November 2019, Crosslinx informed Metrolinx that it expected the line not to be completed before May 6, 2022, and that the construction costs would total $12.58 billion, an increase of $330 million over previous estimates.
-The main problems reported were defective caissons (underground watertight compartments) built in the 1950s at Eglinton station, groundwater at the Avenue station site and construction difficulties at the CP Rail bridge adjacent to the Mount Dennis station.
+The main problems reported were defective caissons (underground watertight compartments) built in the 1950s at Eglinton station, groundwater at the Avenue station site and construction difficulties at the CP Rail / Metrolinx bridge adjacent to the Mount Dennis station.

 On December 14, 2019, testing began between the Eglinton Maintenance and Storage Facility and the Western portal using Flexity Freedom vehicles, initially testing track clearances at slow speed.
 On December 17, Crosslinx conducted an inaugural run with staff and guests from the handover platform at the EMSF to the elevated guideway over Black Creek Drive.
 At that time, overhead wire had been installed between the EMSF to just short of the Keelesdale platform.